Embattled CEO of Germany's TAG to transfer his assets to trustee

 “Shareholders, tenants, partners and employees have been and continue to be the focus of my professional interest since I took office.”

-German weekly Welt am Sonntag reported on October 6 that Elgeti had demonstrated poor judgment in some of his own property transactions and that the company had overpaid on other deals, sending shares as much as 12 percent lower.
+German weekly Welt am Sonntag reported on Oct.
+6 that Elgeti had demonstrated poor judgement in some of his own property transactions and that the company had overpaid on other deals, sending shares as much as 12 percent lower.

 The newspaper said Elgeti’s private investments in various companies buying and managing real estate constituted a conflict of interest with TAG, citing specifically the purchase of a high-rise in the northern German city of Rostock by a company in which Elgeti holds a stake.